jackpit93/laravel-multiple-responder/README.md

 <h3 align="center">
-This package will help you to create a model,migration,controller,request,resource just by writing the name.
+This package will help you to create specific responder for browser,mobile,spa,etc.
 </h3>